 All three stations are located in the seismically quiet New England region of the United States.
+R4989 is located in the University of Maine seismic vault in Orono, ME, on large glacial boulder pavement close to bedrock.
 R35E7, the station in Poland, ME, is located on the carapace of a glacial drumlin, likely within two meters of bedrock.
-R4989 is located on the loose sediment of a glacial landform called an esker, and is at least ten meters above bedrock.
-RCB43 is located on an unknown thickness of fluvial terrace and glacial Lake Bascom sediments.
+RCB43 is located on fluvial terrace and glacial Lake Bascom sediments, likely ~2-4m from bedrock.
 Stations further from bedrock are much more sensitive to surface environmental noise like passing vehicles.
 Small seismic events have been observed nearby, and major earthquake events (magnitude 6.5+) from around the world are detected at all of these stations.

 Availability plot for today, 2018/06/22

 Plots are updated every other minute.
-All stations are located in basements about 50-100 feet from residential streets.
+Two stations are located in basements about 50-100 feet from residential streets.
 Vehicles driving by at speed account for a large portion of the spikes seen in the data.
 Other potential sources of noise include washer/dryer vibration, indoor foot traffic, and cars entering and exiting the driveway.
 In the winter, snowplow noise may be the largest source of vibration detected at these stations on a given day.
 During the warmer months, lawnmower noise may be evident as well.
 The anthropogenic noise sources generally fall in the 10-20Hz range of the frequency spectrum as observed at this station.
 Earthquakes, should they be detected, will likely cover a larger (and lower) portion of the observable spectrum than the rest of the noise sources.

 Plots rendered at 2018/06/22 10:57:35 UTC.

 Page loaded at 2018/06/22 10:58:30 UTC.

 Spectrogram of the past five minutes (unfiltered):A plot of energy density at given frequencies over time.
 Spectrogram z-axis (color) units are dimensionless.

 0.7 - 2 Hz bandpass: